FACTBOX-COP26 in Glasgow: Who is going and who is not? | Politics

 FACTBOX-COP26 in Glasgow: Who is going and who is not?

-Several prominent figures, including leaders of the two most populated countries in the world, are in doubt to attend the Oct.
-31-Nov.
-12 U.N.
-COP26 climate summit in Glasgow in person.
-China's special climate envoy, Xie Zhenhua, said he would travel to the conference. -Indian Prime Minister Narendra Modi is yet to decide whether he will attend, a foreign ministry source told Reuters.
+-South African President Cyril Ramaphosa is not going because of local elections on Nov.
+1. -New Japanese Prime Minister Fumio Kishida has said he is considering how he will participate, possibly taking part online. -French President Emmanuel Macron. -Canadian Prime Minister Justin Trudeau is expected to announce that he will attend closer to the start date, according to a government source.

-Several prominent figures, including leaders of the two most populated countries in the world, are in doubt to attend the Oct.
+Several prominent figures are in doubt to attend the Oct.
 31-Nov.
 12 U.N.
 COP26 climate summit in Glasgow in person.
 Here is the latest on the status of delegates:

 OUT OR STILL TO CONFIRM -The leader of the world's most populous country, China's Xi Jinping, will reportedly not be there in person.
 He has not left China since the COVID-19 pandemic began.
 He is likely to make an appearance by video.
 China's special climate envoy, Xie Zhenhua, said he would travel to the conference.